 The exact cause of pilonidal sinus is unclear, although it's thought to be caused by loose hair piercing the skin.
 Certain things will increase your possibilities of developing a pilonidal sinus, such as being obese, having a large amount of body hair, and having a job that involves a lot of sitting or driving.

-If you have a pilonidal sinus, it's important to keep the area clean and dry.
+If you've got a pilonidal sinus, it's important to keep the area clean and dry.
 It may also help to remove any hair near the sinus.
 Dr. PS Lubana is one of the best doctors and Pilonidal Surgeon in Indore.
 You can follow these steps can reduce the risk of infection.
 Showering at the tip of the day to get rid of stray hairs from the cleft between your buttocks may additionally facilitate.
 If a pilonidal sinus becomes infected, it should be treated as soon as possible, as it's likely to get worse.
 Treatment usually involves taking antibiotics and having the pus drained from the abscess during a minor operation called incision and drainage.

 • cutting out the sinus and leaving the wound open so it can heal, and packing it with a dressing daily

-© 2016 Dr. Parvinder S. Lubana.
-All rights reserved | Developed & Design by Obabuji.com
+© Dr. Parvinder S. Lubana.
+All rights reserved. | Developed & Design by Obabuji.com